lshtm-genomics/omics-course/docs/introduction/assembly-and-third-gen-sequencing.md

 Long reads generated by third-generation sequencing technologies, such as those developed by Oxford Nanopore Technologies, have revolutionised genome assembly approaches.
 Unlike short reads, which often struggle to resolve repetitive regions and complex genomic structures, long reads are capable of spanning these challenging areas, providing critical information that improves the accuracy and contiguity of assembled genomes.
 This ability means that assemblies generated from long-read data typically have fewer gaps, longer contigs, and better representation of the true genome structure.
 Furthermore, long reads enable the detection and assembly of large structural variants, mobile genetic elements, and previously unresolved regions, which are essential for a comprehensive understanding of genome organisation, evolution, and function.
 Because of these advantages, long-read sequencing is now considered the gold standard for high-quality de novo assembly, making it possible to reconstruct entire chromosomes and even complete genomes with minimal fragmentation, often without the need for additional scaffolding from short-read data.
 Long reads also enable better resolution of structural variations, such as insertions, deletions, and inversions.
 Additionally, they improve the assembly of complex genomic regions like GC-rich areas and tandem repeats.

-Here we will be using the same sample we used for the short reads, but that has been sequenced on the minion software, so we can compare directly between the two platforms.
-You fill find this data in the tb_ONT directory.
+Here we will be using the same sample we used for the short reads, but that has been sequenced on the MinION software, so we can compare directly between the two platforms.
+You will find this data in the tb_ONT directory.
 We will be using flye, the most recent and newest long read assembler, that uses the repeat graph method, as well as canu, a slightly older assembler but still good, and we will compare which one performed better.

 ```
 flye --nano-hq tb_ONT/sample1_ONT.fastq.gz --genome-size 4.1m --threads 8 --read-error 0.06 -o long/
 ```
-Knowing the expected genome size is beneficial for Flye assembly.
+Providing the expected genome size improves the performance of Flye.
 Ideally, this information would come from a closely related reference species.
 However, we can also use the genome size estimate we previously generated to guide Flye in producing an assembly of the appropriate length.

-Now we have run flye we can check out our N50 using quast again.
+Now we have run flye we can check out our N50 using QUAST again.

 ```
-quast -r tb.fasta -o quast_long long/scaffolds.fasta
+quast -r tbdb.fasta -o quast_long long/scaffolds.fasta
 ```

-Dont forget to also run BUSCO to get the BUSCO score.
+Don't forget to also run BUSCO to get the BUSCO score.

 !!! question
     === "Question 5"